IndyCar Series at Texas Motor Speedway: History

 The first Championship/Indy car races in the Dallas/Fort Worth area took place at Arlington Downs Raceway in nearby Arlington, Texas.
 AAA sanctioned five races from 1947 to 1950.
 USAC sanctioned ten Championship car events at Texas World Speedway in College Station, Texas.
 The race was discontinued when the track closed in 1981.

-In 1997, the IndyCar Series debuted at Texas Motor Speedway.
+In 1997, the Indy Racing League debuted at Texas Motor Speedway.
 The event was traditionally a single race held on a Saturday night in early June.
-Twice, in 2011 and 2021, the series has held twin races at the track.
-From 1997 until 2005, it served as the first race after the Indianapolis 500.
-It resumed this place in 2010 and in 2011.
-In 2020, it served as the first race of the season due to the COVID-19 pandemic.
-In 2021 the event moved to the first weekend in May, and in 2022 the event was moved to a March date.
+On two occasions, (2011, 2021) the even was held as a twin-race format.
+From 1997 to 2005, and again in 2010–2011, it served as the first race after the Indianapolis 500.
+In 2020, it served as the season opener due to the COVID-19 pandemic.
+In 2021 the event moved to the first weekend in May, and in 2022–2023 the event was run in March.

 Texas Motor Speedway was removed from the schedule for the 2024 season after the series and track were unable to agree on a date.
 In September 2024, RACER reported that IndyCar would begin racing on a new street circuit around AT&T Stadium in Arlington starting in 2026.
 This report would be confirmed the next month, with the race being called the Grand Prix of Arlington.

 Second race

-From 1998 to 2004, a second 500 km IndyCar Series race was held at the track in the fall.
-It served as the IndyCar Series' season finale for each of its runnings.
+From 1998 to 2004, a second 500 km race was held at the track in the fall.
+It served as the Indy Racing League/IndyCar Series season finale for each of its runnings.

-In 2003, Gil de Ferran was leading on lap 187 when Kenny Bräck crashed on the backstretch.
-The massive accident seriously injured Bräck, and he raced only limitedly afterwards.
-With the race winding down under caution, and with cleanup still ongoing, officials stopped the race after 195 laps when it was clear they would not have time to go back to green. de Ferran was declared the winner in what was his final race in IndyCar (he had announced his retirement during the season).
+In 2003, Gil de Ferran was leading on lap 187 (of 200) when Kenny Bräck crashed on the backstretch.
+Bräck suffered critical injuries, and he raced only limitedly afterwards.
+With the race winding down under caution, and with cleanup still ongoing, officials halted the race on lap 195 when it was clear they would not have time to go back to green. de Ferran was declared the winner in what was his final Indy car race (he had announced his retirement during the season).